Colors Flower Facts Flower Information

 Black Flowers in Bouquets

+If you don’t have the time or energy to grow all these black flowers yourself, don’t worry!
+You can always order some black flowers to enjoy.
 Thanks to the stunning contrast, black flowers generally pair best with light colors, such as cream, white, silver, lime green, soft pink, lavender, and pale yellow.
-We also love orange and black flower combinations for Halloween and the always-classic red and black combo.
+We also love pairing orange hues of the best fall flowers with black flowers during Halloween.

 Shop All